Rome80/Powershell/UnderTheWire/century.md

 ### Note
 – If the short name of the domain is “blob” and the file on the desktop is named “1234”, the password would be “blob1234”.
-– The password will be lowercase no matter how it appears on the screen.
+– The password will be lowercase no matter how it appears on the screen. <br>

 ### Resolution